 This is not to say that Foundations should not consider their potential beyond their funds.
 If an organisation has resources, expertise, contacts, influence, and reach at their disposal, I ardently believe they should make the most of it.
 As the authors state, many Foundations are sector specific, meaning their knowledge of the area they operate in is extensive, and they could potentially go far further beyond their funds in their quest to achieve their charitable objectives, by considering their influencing power as an advocate or facilitator.

 Another point the authors bring up which I am in complete agreement with, is the availability, or should I say unavailability, of unrestricted funds, meaning funds that can be used as the charity sees fit.
 This is a core issue that many charities face, and while Foundations are rightly interested in funding long lasting and transformational projects, they may be less inclined to support less ‘sexy’ costs associated with the continuous running of the charity such as rent, salaries, transport or training.
-Often, it is the underwriting of these costs that really allows a charity to thrive, and to take research and development time to innovate.
+Often, it is the underwriting of these costs that really allows a charity to thrive, and to give research and development time to innovate.

 It is an exciting and challenging time to be working in the British charitable sector, and I hope this report will go some way into provoking more debate from grant-makers about how they could go further than using just their funds.